rahi-lab/YeaZ-GUI/readme.md

 5. Activate that environment using `conda activate YeaZ`.
 6. Install the necessary packages using `pip install -r requirements.txt`.
     6.1.
 If you have trouble installing a package with pip, we suggest trying to install it with conda instead, or vice versa (specially in machines with m1 or m2 processors).
+7. Install pytorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia` 7.1. for more information visit https://pytorch.org/get-started/locally/
-7. Run the program from your command line with `python GUI_main.py`
+8. Run the program from your command line with `python GUI_main.py`

 ## Troubleshooting / FAQ

-### Running CNN makes program crash

-Using the neural network to make predictions is very memory intensive.
-This can lead the computer to run out of memory, which in turn causes the program to abort.
-However, the amount of memory that is needed depends on the size of the image.
-So, you may try cropping your images into several smaller images or removing empty space around cells if you do not have enough memory.
-For instance, using a 2015 MacBook Pro with 8GB of RAM and a 2.9GHz Intel Core i5 CPU, we were able to predict images of size 700 x 500 pixels.
+### Memory error when running on GPU (cuda).
+Also might happen on CPU.

+Unlike CPU, GPU memory is very limited.
+If you get a memory error when running on GPU, try the following steps:
+1. Crop the images to smaller sizes.
+Memory usage depends on number of pixels in your images.
+You may try cropping your images into several smaller images or removing empty space around cells.
+2. Another application might be using the GPU memory.
+Try to close all other applications and run the program again.
+You can also check applications that use GPU memory using the task manager (windows) or `nvidia-smi` command (linux).
+3. Try running on CPU or on a cluster with more GPU memory.

+### The application is running on CPU instead of GPU

+if you have specified running on GPU and the application is running on CPU instead, this might be due to the following reasons:
+1. you don't have a cuda compatible gpu. check the list of cuda-compatible gpus here: https://developer.nvidia.com/cuda-gpus
+2. you are using mac os with m1 or m2 processors.
+Unfortunately, the current version of PyTorch implementation does not fully support Mac M1 or M2 GPUs.
+In the meantime, you can still run your program on Mac M1 or M2 CPUs, which are quite powerful and can provide significant performance gains over traditional CPUs.
+3. you have not installed cuda. please follow the installation steps above to install cuda (run `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`).

 ### Small buds are not recognized as cells